dartmouth-cs98/PocketCrypt/README.md

 > File 'myFile.txt' encrypted as '859fbe69f3dbd2cf35be8ba9aa047d05' using key 'GEhRTS1WLlPnlw0FgAGRWuHEY7ZWIwTqCzvu6joK7Ec='.
 > File 'anotherFile.txt' encrypted as 'acdfa5354379904cfd65b29915fc0c60' using key 'GEhRTS1WLlPnlw0FgAGRWuHEY7ZWIwTqCzvu6joK7Ec='.
 ```
 You'll notice that a folder `crypt` has been created.
 This is where all the encrypted files live.
 Open it up!
 Notice how all the file names are unrecognizable?
 That's because each file that's encrypted is given a random hash.
-Don't worry, though, PocketCrypt knows which one it is.
+Don't worry, though, PocketCrypt knows which is which.

 ### Update a File System
 Let's make a change to `myFile.txt`.
 Now the new version is out of date with the encrypted version!
 We have to update the encrypted version too.